JereKuusela/valheim-expand_world_data/README.md

 - `expand_world.cfg`: Only setting Zone spawners.

 When doing this, enable `Server only` on the config to remove version check.

+## Ashlands & Deep North

+Ashlands and Deep North have special terrain features that can be modified in the config.

+Terrain is lowered before Ashland and Deep North to make Ocean appear.
+This can be disabled with settings "Ashlands gap" and "Deep North gap".

+Ashlands terrain is limited by the position.
+This can be fully disabled with setting ""Restrict Ashlands position" or modified with settings "Ashlands length restriction" and "Ashlands width restriction".

+Note: The same settings exist in Expand World Size mod.
+Only change these settings in one of the mods.

 ## Data